 1. Practice makes perfect

-Paint sprayers are so easy to use that a common mistake people make is to not practice enough first.
+Paint sprayers, especially the DIY models such as the Graco X7 airless are so easy to use that a common mistake people make is to not practice enough first.
 Find yourself an area of wall you don’t mind using for such a purpose or a large piece of cardboard.

 Once you have your practice surface set, take your time to get used to the feel of the paint sprayer in your hand and the spray pressure.
 Make sure that you are happy and can confidently apply a smooth, even coat.
 [Image Source: Dummies.com]